top of page

 Don't fall for the "gambler's fallacy"

-The incident became one of the most famous real-world examples of the gambler’s fallacy, the mistaken belief that past outcomes influence future random events.
-At Monte-Carlo that night, the wheel did not care about patterns, streaks, or expectations.
-It simply kept spinning, while human instinct and flawed reasoning did the rest.
+The event became a classic example of the gambler's fallacy—the mistaken belief that past random outcomes affect future ones.
+The wheel didn't care about streaks, patterns, or expectations.
+It simply kept spinning, while human psychology and flawed reasoning did the rest.

 Here's the reference: click here for some info on the GAMBER's FALLACY